groq/blogwizard/README.md

 ### Limitations

-ScribeWizard may generate inaccurate information or placeholder content.
+BlogWizard may generate inaccurate information or placeholder content.
 It should be used to generate notes for entertainment purposes only.

 ## Contributing